diffstorm/processWatchdog/README.md

 - Generates statistics log files to track the status and history of each managed process.

 ## Requirements
-- Processes managed by Process Watchdog must periodically send their heartbeat messages to prevent being restarted.
+- If `heartbeat_interval > 0` : Processes managed by Process Watchdog must periodically send their heartbeat messages to prevent being restarted.
 - Configuration file `config.ini` in the same directory with details about the processes to be managed and the UDP port for communication.

+## Non-heartbeat sending processes
+Process Watchdog is also supports non-heartbeat sending processes.
+Set the `heartbeat_interval` config to zero to skip heartbeat checks for given processes.

 ## Configuration File : `config.ini`
 An example configuration file looks like this: